bmatusiak/expo-headless-task/README.md

 ```

 ## API Reference
+You can use either dedicated methods or the EventEmitter-like interface.
 ### `startForegroundTask({ taskName, data?, notification? })`
 Starts the foreground service and invokes the registered headless task by name.
 - `taskName` (string): Must match `AppRegistry.registerHeadlessTask` name.